Frederick Jelinek: Linguist quotation

+In a 2004 invited talk, later published as Some of My Best Friends are Linguists, Jelinek said that he had long hoped the remark was apocryphal, but accepted that he had made a similar statement.
+He emphasized that his IBM group had not been hostile to linguistics; rather, the researchers had struggled to incorporate linguistic knowledge effectively into their statistical systems.

+Honors and awards

 Jelinek's works won "best paper" awards on several occasions, and he received a number of company awards while he worked at IBM.
 He received the Society Award for "outstanding technical contributions and leadership" from the IEEE Signal Processing Society for 1997, and the ESCA Medal for Scientific Achievement in 1999.
 He was a recipient of an IEEE Third Millennium Medal in 2000, the European Language Resources Association's first Antonio Zampolli Prize in 2004, the 2005 James L. Flanagan Speech and Audio Processing Award, and the 2009 Lifetime Achievement Award from the Association for Computational Linguistics.
 He received an honoris causa Ph.D. from Charles University in 2001, was elected to the National Academy of Engineering in 2006 and was made one of twelve inaugural fellows of the International Speech Communication Association in 2008.

-"Every time I fire a linguist, the performance of the speech recognizer goes up"

-Jelinek is often quoted as saying "Every time I fire a linguist, the performance of the speech recognizer goes up."

-Although its fame and iconic status are undisputed (it was for example used as the title of a 1998 speech by Julia Hirschberg), its context is unknown and its specific wording and dating are unclear.

-According to Daniel Jurafsky and James H. Martin, Jelinek himself recalled the quote as "Anytime a linguist leaves the group the recognition rate goes up" and dated it to December 1988 (Wayne, Pennsylvania), further noting that the quote did not appear in the published proceeding, whereas Roger K. Moore gave the wording as "Every time we fire a phonetician/linguist, the performance of our system goes up" and dated it to an IEEE Automatic Speech Recognition and Understanding workshop held in 1985.